Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 Multi-band receivers have started to become widely available in the past few years which is another way that the accuracy of GNSS solutions can be improved.
 The use of multiple frequencies allows the ionospheric errors to be modelled / removed and some frequencies include signals with chipping rates matching the military PPS signals (10.23 MHz).

 Each of the global and regional constellations have their own set of frequency bands, within which there will be a number of different signals.
-I'm not 100% sure whether the "signal" attribute should be included in the GPX extension, but I do feel that "band" should be included.
+I'm not 100% sure whether the "signal" attribute should be included in the GPX extension, but I'm inclined to believe that "band" should be included.
 It should be recognised that both of these requirements are relatively niche, but they are supported by [NMEA](https://gpsd.gitlab.io/gpsd/NMEA.html#_nmea_4_11_system_id_and_signal_id) and the Android [Location](https://developer.android.com/reference/android/location/GnssMeasurement#getCodeType()) API.

-The example below shows the fix details for a multi-band GNSS receiver.
+The example below shows how the fix of a multi-band GNSS receiver might be represented:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">